-KEYBOARD mainly made out of plastic in pure eighites fashion featuring 49 minikeys with no Velocity and easy to carry around (about 3Kg weight)
+KEYBOARD (3Kg weight) mainly made out of plastic in pure eighites fashion featuring 49 minikeys with no Velocity and easy to carry around

 The main panel features 52 push buttons and a 16 x 2 lines display with no backlight.

 On the left side there is a Wheel for pitch bending and some functions dedicated to Real time performance such as Vibrato On-Off / Portamento On-Off / Portamento Time / Bender Range.
 Back panel and right side have the following connections: Midi I/O (no Thru) cartridge slot (has a switch protection) Line out (jack mono) and Headphones out.

 Power supply works with six 1.5 V batteries or with an external power supply type DC 9V negative in center 800 mA feed ; original factory model is labeled AD5.
 A special switch tab "APO" turns off the machine if not played for more than 7 minutes, a kind of battery life-saver.

 PD SYNTHESIS CPU manages 8 digital sinusoidal waveforms stored into the CZ ROM.
 If you play the wave at different speed, the pitch is altered resulting in different notes, in any case speed read is kept constant (linear) from beginning to the end.
 If this speed became non-time constant, the sinusoidal will be altered for time dilatation and compression effect creating a dynamic distortion that generes more complex waveforms.
 PD distorts the phase angle of a sine wave (or cosine) when reading the ROM stored digital waveform and the relative amount of harmonic distortion is determinated by EG DCW .